strivesolutions/flutter_empire/README.md

 ## Contributing

 This is an open source project, and thus contributions to this project are welcome - please feel free to [create a new issue](https://github.com/strivesolutions/flutter_empire/issues/new/choose) if you encounter any problems, or [submit a pull request](https://github.com/strivesolutions/flutter_empire/pulls).
+For community contribution guidelines, please reveiw the [Code of Conduct](CODE_OF_CONDUCT.md).

 If submitting a pull request, please ensure the following standards are met: